Gurki-gtb/elist_analysis/README.md

 - 2021 sold ~ 2000 more units than  2020, but due to a decrease in AOV revenue was ~$1M less than in 2020.
 2021 is also where the initial pandemic-boom starts to taper off with units sold and AOV both gradually decreasing.

 - Early 2022 we see similar performance to 2021 which is short-lived and post-pandemic shopping behavior causes a substantial decrease in units sold and AOV.
 With a total 21,565 orders (-39%), AOV of $229 (-9.8%) comapred to 2021, and Q4 recording the lowest quarter performance to date.

 ## 2019: Quarterly Basline:
 - 2019 serves as a baseline year, reflecting typical business performance, as there are no external disruptions such as the pandemic or post-pandemic effects.
-- Q1 and Q2 we see consistent performance ($246K-$362K), with no significant spikes in sales, as these periods are not influenced by major retail events.
+- Q1 and Q2 we see consistent performance ($246K-$362K), with no significant spikes in sales.
-- In Q3 which is typically back to school season, we begin to see AOV and order count begin to increase.
-Hence, the monthly revenue range for Q3 increases to ($318K-$372K).
+- In Q3 (back to school season), AOV and order count begin to increase.
+Increasing monthly revenue range to ($318K-$372K).
-- Finally, in Q4  AOV and order count peak, resulting in a revenue range of ($305K-$458K).
+- Q4  AOV and order count peak, resulting in a revenue range of ($305K-$458K).
 ## 2020: Covid - Driven Inflection Point:
-- Jan and Feb of 2020 follow the usual e-commerce flow with units sold dropping (post-holiday).
+- Q1 follows the usual e-commerce flow with units sold dropping (post-holiday).
-- March (pandemic hits) and a surge in all KPI's occurs, with a continuous upwards trends month to month in AOV, order count, and revenue.
+- March (pandemic hits) and quarter to quarter a continuous upwards trends occurs in AOV, order count, and revenue.
+- Sept and Dec both generate $1M+ (pandemic and seasonal increase).
 - 100.8% increase in average units sold (1,404 -> 2,820), 30% increase in AOV ($229 -> $300), and a 162% increase in average monthly revenue ($322K -> $845k).
-- We see our first $1M dollar months in Sept and Dec where a combination of the pandemic with back to school and holiday shopping cause these ultra successful months.
-- Orders peaked at 4,109 units and AOV peaked at $321.
-The continuous upwards trend throughout the year resulted in a total of $10.1M, a record breaking year.
+- The continuous upwards trend throughout the year resulted in a total of $10.1M, a record breaking year.
 ## 2021: Normalization Period:
-- The momentum of 2020 carries over into early 2021 with Jan also generating a little over $1M.
-However, we see a significant drop in the following months where the revenue range falls between $640K - $760K.
-Except for Sept and Dec where revenue surpasses $800K due to a surge in units sold.
+- The momentum of 2020 carries over into early 2021 with Jan also generating $1M+.
+- In the following months a significant drop occurs.
+Revenue range falls between $640K - $760K.
+- Sept and Dec surpass $800K due to a surge in units sold.
-- 2021 outsold 2020 by approximately 2,000 units (33,851 -> 35,858).
+- 2021 outsold 2020 by ~2,000 units.
 Despite that, less revenue was generated due to a -15.33% decrease in AOV ($254).
-- Overall, 2021 generated $9.1M, a 10% decrease from 2020.
-With Q3 and Q4, yet again being the most successful quarters.
-Although overall performance decreased, 2021 was a very strong year.
+- Overall, 2021 generated $9.1M, a -10% decrease from 2020.
 ## 2022: Post - Pandemic Decline and Weak Q.4 Performance:
-- This downward trend becomes more apparent across all KPI's.
-In a similar manner to last year, the momentum carries over and Jan of 2022 performs strongly ($700K) but, a significant fall off occurs in the following months.
+- Again, the momentum carries over and Jan performs strongly ($700K).
-- Revenue drops by $232K in Feb, and from here the monthly revenue range falls into a range of ($397K - $509K).
+- However, revenue drops by $232K in Feb, and from here the monthly revenue range falls into a range of ($397K - $509K).
-- In Q.4 (typically the most successful period) an unexpected deviation from usual sales trends occurs and we see our weakest quarter across all years in terms of units sold, and AOV.
-Hence, being our weakest quarter in terms of revenue even being outperformed by 2019 in all KPI's.
+- In Q.4 (typically the most successful period) we see our weakest quarter to date in terms of units sold, AOV, and revenue.
-- Comapred to 2021 average monthly revenue decreases -45% ($758K-> $408K), AOV decreases -9.8% ($254->$229) matching 2019's AOV
+- Comapred to 2021 average monthly revenue decreases -45% ($758K-> $408K), AOV decreases -9.8% ($254->$229).
 - An overall -46% decrease in total revenue ($9.1M -> $4.9M).

 # Loyalty Program Performance